Punkoivan/pagerduty-jira/README.md

+# PagerDuty team release their own free official plugin for jira, which support two-way synch.
+Search for it on Atlassian Marketplace

 # pagerduty-jira
 Repository contains few groovy scripts that allow us to create a ticket, set in progress or resolve ticket in jira via PagerDuty.